 Parents’ home [Kingsport] → Dorm life [Clarksville] → Parents’ home [Kingsport] → The Lucy house [Kingsport] → Stephen’s apartment [Bristol, Virginia] → Kelli’s apartment [Clarksville] → Our own apartment [Nashville].

 Aside from the first two locations, all the other locations have been done within a year!
 Yeah, moving is pretty exhausting.
 I’m surprised we have as much stuff as we do from all the moving around!
 Luckily this time around, we’ve already signed the lease for another year, so no moving within the next year!

 How is this year going to go?

 Compared from my last birthday recap post of being 22 and struggling majorly, 23 has definitely taught me some life lessons as well.
+It’s funny to read back on my year of being 21, which you can find here.
 This year, I made a lifelong commitment to Stephen in front of God and our loved ones.
 We had to learn and adjust with how to live with one another [and another couple], which Stephen took to be the most challenging out of all of us.

 I’ve become braver when it comes to pursuing what I’m wanting out of life, and I’m finding myself with each new experience.
 I’m taking a stab at freelancing and have already landed some successful jobs.
 I’m excited about the projects I’ve got going in the works as well.
 The only fear is letting others down, but I’m feeling optimistic about these new things that are out of my comfort zone!
 They’ll just need some more time to flourish, so I still need to practice patience, but don’t we all?